znetstar/tor-router/docs/rpc-methods.md

 # removeInstanceAt(Integrer)

+Remove a specific instance from the pool by it's index

+# removeInstanceByName(String)

-Remove a specific instance from the pool
+Remove a specific instance from the pool by it's name

-# newIps()
+# newIdentites()

-Change the Tor Circuit on all instances
+Get new identites for all instances

+# newIdentityAt(Integrer)

+Get a new identity for a specific instance by it's index

-# newIpAt(Integrer)
+# newIdentityByName(String)

-Change the Tor Circuit on a specific instance
+Get a new identity for a specific instance by it's name

 # nextInstance()